dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     int-to-double, and implicit generic function instantiation.*

-    *Note that the pattern's value must be a constant, but there is no longer a restriction that it must have a primitive operator `==`.
+    *Note that the pattern's value must be a constant, but there is no longer a restriction that it must have primitive equality.
 Unlike switch cases in current Dart, you can have a constant with a user-defined operator `==` method.
 This lets you use constant patterns for user-defined types with custom value semantics.*